Understanding NFT Price Moves through Tweets Keywords Analysis: Granger causality Test on Tweets number and NFT Price

 \section{Granger causality Test on Tweets number and NFT Price}

 Utilizing the tweets and transactions collected, we investigate the causal relationship between the social network activeness and the NFT average prices temporally, then compare the results for the original projects and copycat projects.
-We perform a Granger causality test given the number of tweets and the average transaction values (price of the traded NFTs) within consecutive timeframes.
-Granger causality refers to, given a lagged time series, the ability of the time series A to help predict another time series B from the information that time series A contains \cite{granger1981some}.
-Projects that have no enough tweets to initialize the Granger causality test are removed.
-We set one individual timeframe to be of length 3 days.
-Within a timeframe, the total number of tweets and the averaged prices of the traded NFTs are calculated (with the transfer transactions filtered out) and then used for the Granger causality test.
+We choose to perform a Granger causality test given the number of tweets and the average transaction values (price of the traded NFTs) within consecutive timeframes.
+Granger causality presents the ability of the (lagged) time series $X$ to help predict another time series $Y$ from the information that time series $X$ contains.
+Granger causality is defined in \cite{granger1981some} as series $X$ does not cause the series $Y$ if:

+Double tack up \indep represents conditional independence of random variables and $\mathcal{I}(t)$, $\mathcal{I}\__X(t)$ denote the information in time $t$, and the information in time $t$ without the information of $X$.
+The series can be $X$: the number of tweets and $Y$: the average transaction values or inversely.
+Since these are multiple tests existing for comparison, i.e., each NFT project is a different test, the hypothesis tests should be conducted with a method to reduce the chances of false-positive results.
+Here we use Benjamini-Hochberg correction \cite{benjamini1995controlling}, but not Bonferroni correction \cite{weisstein2004bonferroni} as it is conservative for possible rejection of false null hypothesis.
+The corrected $P$ value is defined as below, where $k$ is the ascending order of the $P$ values among all tests, and $m$ is the number of tests.